4th of July Ice Cream 3 Ways

-Roxy here, Senior DIY Designer and Stylist and sucker for a good pun.
-I’ve been working at B+C for nearly three years and have wanted to make this post since I started.
-I mean, Fourth of Jul-ice cream is TOO GOOD.
-I get pun tingles every time I say it.
-It also begs the question: What is Fourth of July ice cream?
-The obvious answer is a cold red, white and blue dairy, sugary slap in the face.
+Here at Brit+Co, we're suckers for a good pun.
+We mean, Fourth of Jul-ice cream is TOO GOOD.
+It also begs the question: What is Fourth of Jul-ice cream?
+The obvious answer is a cold red, white and blue milky, sugary slap in the face.
 In a good way.
 Keep reading for three ways to get your fix.
-We’ve got a classic cone, a layered milkshake and a childhood recipe for ice cream “soup” (you all know what that is).
+We've got a classic cone, a layered milkshake and a childhood recipe for ice cream “soup" (you all know what that is).

 — coconut (or other white) ice cream